 Sri Aurobindo's Teaching and Spiritual MethodSri Aurobindo's Teaching and Spiritual MethodA Radical Approach to Evolution

-Sri Aurobindo's advanced world vision, the backbone of Auroville, takes one up in wider areas of self, of life, of other.
+Sri Aurobindo's advanced world vision, the backbone of Auroville, takes one into wider areas relating to the self, and to life.
 The spiritual path - or sadhana - as developed by him, works with a combination of a voluntarily adopted psychological discipline and various yogic practices.
 Already a century ago he declared "All life is Yoga".
-The text here below was written by Sri Aurobindo himself, in 1934.
+The text below was written by Sri Aurobindo himself, in 1934.